drpriver/DrC/README.md

 You can bootstrap the build system on windows using build.bat.
 This is purely convenience.

-Warning: windows is untested and probably doesn't compile.

 </details>

 <details><summary>Dependencies</summary>

 Depends on libffi.
-Assumes you can just do `-lffi` and that just works.
-If you are on windows, that sucks.
-It will work there but getting it so it "just werks" on windows is not worth the hassle.
+On Linux/macOS, assumes you can just do `-lffi` and that just works.
+On Windows, the build system fetches libffi binaries.

 </details>